 Touch ID and the future of Apple biometrics

-With the launch of Face ID, the facial recognition feature Apple rolled out in 2017 with the iPhone X, it seems the days of Touch ID are largely at an end.
-(Although Touch ID lives on with the current iPhone SE.)
-Nonetheless, the technology kick-started the era of biometric security systems at Apple — and will definitely be remembered because of that.
+With the launch of Face ID, the facial recognition feature Apple rolled out in 2017 with the iPhone X, it appeared the days of Touch ID were largely at an end.
+However, it’s now reported that Touch ID will make a return on the iPhone 13, embedded within the display.
+As a result, users will be able to choose between Face ID and Touch ID — or use both for added security.

 What did you think of Touch ID the first time you saw or used it?
 Are you happy that it’s been replaced on newer iPhones?
 Leave your comments and recollections below.